 Going into exile in the 60s, moving from Britain to the United States and throughout many nations in Africa, Masekela always used his stage as a platform to denounce apartheid while simultaneously collaborating with and learning from some of the world’s greatest artists, including Fela Kuti, Bob Marley, Miriam Makeba, Herbie Hancock, Dave Gruisin, Chick Corea, Donald Byrd, Ron Carter, Dizzy Gillespie, Miles Davis and many others.
 As a witness to the American civil right movement, the winds of independence in Africa, and finally the fall of apartheid, Masekela’s music and storytelling chronicles the modern awakening of Africa and her people.
 Whether it’s the irrepressible joy of his 1968 mega hit “Grazing in the Grass,” or the gutsy power and pain of “Stimela,” or the mystical transcendence of “Marketplace,” Masekela helped bring African music—and South African music in particular—to the mainstream of global pop culture.

 In the midst of the new challenges of rebuilding South Africa and pursuing a multitude of music, film and writing projects, Masekela has mellowed and wizened, seeking new ways to express his artistic vision and philosophy.
-Before the performance I had the chance to sit down with him at the Gardenia Hotel, where he pondered his journey through the modern history and the music industry.
+Before a July 4th performance in Denver’s Five Points Jazz Festival, I caught up with ‘Bra Hugh’ at the Gardenia Hotel, where he pondered his journey through the modern history and the music industry.
 In his unassuming way, Masekela is an elder cultural statesman of Africa, a modern day griot overflowing with stories and ideas that are much more than what one might expect from most musicians.
 Relaxed, yet full of energy, he seems ready to share the depth of his spirit as if it was as natural as channeling the air through his trumpet.

 JA: How has your music changed since you returned to South Africa from in the early 1990s?